ssh-vom/OpenArcade/Deliverables (Documentation)/Rev 0 System Design/Open_Arcade_Rev0_System_Design.typ

 )
 Since the system design deliverable is due 1 month prior to the Rev 0 presentation/demo, the 3D model of the housing is not fully complete and is missing a few things that may be included from now to the demo date.
 This includes:
 #list([Fastening of each of the components to the housing, which will either be done with plastic dowels, threaded inserts and screws, or through adhesive.])
-_Please note that the housing will point of focus in the deliverables after Rev 0, and will currently serve as a method to group components together and have them enclosed._
+_Please note that the housing will be a point of focus in the deliverables after Rev 0, and will currently serve as a method to group components together and have them enclosed._
 === Child Module
 The child module housing will allow for buttons/joysticks to sit elevated from other electrical components to allow for easier wired connection.
-The main goal in Rev 0 is to allow for the controller.
-The housing will be printed using PLA filament. @fig:fig7 displays the current design of the child module housing with just buttons, while @fig:fig8. _Please note that the design is subject to change._
+Rev 0 is a very preliminary design, and will be improved in the coming deliverables (including the ability to attach modules together, electrical components (power and microcontrollers) correctly fastened to the housing, etc.).
+The housing will be printed using PLA filament. @fig:fig7 displays the current design of the child module housing with just buttons, while @fig:fig8 shows the joystick module configuration. _Please note that the design is subject to change._
 ==== Buttons Module
-#figure(image("Child_Module_Housing.png", width: 100%), caption: [Child Module Housing (Buttons)])<fig:fig7>
+#figure(image("Child_Module_Housing.png", width: 100%), caption: [Button Child Module Housing _(Components listed in @tbl:tb8)_])<fig:fig7>
 ==== Joystick Module
-#figure(image("Child_Module_Housing_2.png", width: 100%), caption: [Child Module Housing (Joystick)])<fig:fig8>
+#figure(image("Child_Module_Housing_2.png", width: 100%), caption: [Joystick Child Module Housing _(Components listed in @tbl:tb8)_])<fig:fig8>
 === Parent Module
 The parent module housing will include a slot for the screen and a hole for the wires to connect to the host device.
 The housing will be printed using PLA filament. @fig:fig9 displays the current design of the parent module housing. _Please note that the design is subject to change._
-#figure(image("Parent_Module_Housing.png", width: 100%), caption: [Parent Module Housing])<fig:fig9>
+#figure(image("Parent_Module_Housing.png", width: 100%), caption: [Parent Module Housing _(Components listed in @tbl:tb8)_])<fig:fig9>

 #pagebreak()
 = Timing Constraints
-There are a few critical timing constraints to consider for the OpenArcade Controller to function correctly, which can be seen in @tbl:tb8.
+There are a few critical timing constraints to consider for the OpenArcade Controller to function correctly, which can be seen in @tbl:tb9.
 #align(
   center, [
     #figure(
     table(
       columns: (20%, 40%, 40%),
       [#text(fill: white)[*Action*]], [#text(fill: white)[*Description*]], [#text(fill: white)[*Timing Requirement*]],
-      [Child Module Advertisement], [Initial advertisement on start up.\ \ Re-advertisement after pairing button is clicked.], [The advertisements will run for X seconds, after which a timeout will be issued, requiring the press of the pairing button.], [Temperature Warnings],[Issue temperature warnings as soon as it reaches critical values],[No specific timing, but must report warning the moment abnormal temperature is detected.], [User→Game action],[The time it takes to press a button and have it register in the game.],[Standard controllers work with around 10-20ms, so aiming to replicate a similar time will prevent the game from feeling slow.]
+      [Child Module Advertisement], [Initial advertisement on start up.\ \ Re-advertisement after pairing button is clicked.], [The advertisements will run for X seconds, after which a timeout will be issued, requiring the press of the pairing button _(exact timing not determined yet, will be modified for Rev 0/1)_.], [HID Polling Rate],[The rate at which the HID polling will occur.],[To ensure that the gaming experience does not feel slow, polling should occur at > 200Hz (through testing this value will be more refined. _Note that it is currently subject to change_).], [Temperature Warnings],[Issue temperature warnings as soon as it reaches critical values],[No specific timing, but must report warning the moment abnormal temperature is detected.
+A system shutdown should be issued within a second of detecting an overly critical temperature reading.], [User→Game Action],[The time it takes to press a button and have it register in the game.],[Standard controllers work with around 10-20ms, so aiming to replicate a similar time will prevent the game from feeling slow.], [Battery Life],[The battery life of the child module.],[The child module battery life should be read multiple times per second to accurately represent how much battery is left to run the module.], [Power-up Time],[The time for the child and parent module to turn on and begin running after being powered.],[The child and parent module should begin functioning within a few seconds after powering on.]
       ),
       caption: [Timing Requirements]
       )<tbl:tb9>